TORK-code/TORK/contracts/README.md

 Supporting transfer and transferFrom

-Deployment
+🛠 Deployment

-The token address must be provided during deployment:
+The token address is provided at deployment time:

 constructor(address _token)

 Once deployed, the token address is immutable.

-Transparency
+🔍 Transparency

 Fully open-source